petergeoghegan/gensort/README.txt

 the effectiveness of abbreviated keys.
 By default, 100 million tuples are created.
 Currently, the size of the resulting PostgreSQL table is 6512 MB with that default.

+Note that all tables are loaded with COPY FREEZE, to maximize inter-run determinism for performance testing optimizations to sorting.